Rafallost/asembler_x86_64-AT_and_T_simple_programs/README.md

 ./result 2 3 2 (that will be 3 - 2 = 1)
 First parameter is an operation, second is first argument, third is second argument

+Array_and_loop:
+simple compile:
+That program just checking how many zeros is in the array.